vitiugin/eu-ai-discourse/README.md

 # eu-ai-discourse

-The repository contains the code implementation and dataset for the paper **Post-GPT Policy: Risk and Regulation in EU AI Discourse**.
+The repository contains the code implementation and dataset.

 ## Data preparation
 1. Download the documents based on the URLs in the `data` folder.
-2. Create 2 files: *data_news.csv* and *data_media.csv*.
+2. Create 2 files: *data_news.csv* and *data_eu_orgs.csv*.
 Each file should contain a column 'texts' with the news article texts.

 ## Installation